PavlidisLab/rdp/docs/customization.md

 ### Managing a specific profile category

-Created profile categories can be managed on their Manage Profile Category page.
+A specific profile category can be managed on its Manage Profile Category page, which is accessed by clicking on the "Manage" button in the categories' table.

 In the Edit window on the Manage Profile Category page, you can add a defintion/description of the category, which is used in a tooltip on the Profile Page.
 You can also specify if this category will be used as a filter on the Gene Search page.